The Judiciary System of Pakistan: LEGAL FRAMEWORK

 1. Overview of Pakistan’s Judiciary System

-Pakistan’s judiciary operates under the framework of the Constitution of Pakistan (1973), which provides for the establishment of a system of courts to deliver justice.
-It is designed to be independent of the executive and legislative branches of government, ensuring a balance of power.
-The system works to resolve disputes, interpret laws, and protect citizens’ fundamental rights.
-The judiciary ensures checks and balances by reviewing the constitutionality of laws and executive actions.
+Pakistan’s judiciary operates under the framework of the Constitution of Pakistan (1973), The system establishes courts to deliver justice and, importantly, operates independently of the executive and legislative branches to maintain balance of power.
+Moreover, it actively resolves disputes, interprets laws, and protects citizens’ fundamental rights.
+In addition, the judiciary ensures effective checks and balances by reviewing the constitutionality of laws and executive actions.

 2. Branches of the Judiciary